KhalidMujahid/WebSnapShoot/README.md

 You can customize the app by modifying the following:

 *   **Countdown duration:** Change the `countdown` variable in `public/script.js` to adjust the duration of the countdown.
 *   **Image filename:** The filename of the saved image is generated based on the current timestamp.
-You can modify the `filename` variable in `index.js` to use a different naming convention.
+You can modify the `filename` variable in `index.ts` to use a different naming convention.
 *   **Image directory:** The saved images are stored in the `public/uploads` directory.
-You can change this directory by modifying the `filePath` variable in `index.js`.
+You can change this directory by modifying the `filePath` variable in `index.ts`.

 ## Getting Started